Parks and countryside review

-We recognises the central importance of our green spaces and wildlife, and that they are key to the health and success of the borough.
+The council recognises the central importance of our green spaces and wildlife, and that they are key to the health and success of the borough.

-We will further enhance the service by:
+This council will further enhance the service by:

 - encouraging people to join in volunteer and help us raise money